LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/integratevirtualmeetingprovider.md

 When editing or creating your class,
 1. Expand the **Delivery** section.
 1. For **Delivery Type** choose **Virtual** or **Physical and Virtual**.
-1. For **Virtual Meeting Host** select **Custom Virtual Classroom**, this opens additional fields to input the meeting URL and set the times the Enter Classroom is available to users.
+1. For **Virtual Meeting Host** select **Custom Virtual Classroom**, this opens additional fields to input the meeting URL and set the times the Enter Classroom button is available to users.
 1. Input the **URL** from the meeting you have scheduled in your preferred virtual meeting provider.
 1. Check the **Set Pre and Post Class Launch Access** box, this must be checked for the times to work.
 1. In the **Instructor Pre-Class Launch Window** input the number of minutes before the class session start time(s) the instructor(s) can enter the virtual classroom.
 1. In the **Student Pre-Class Launch Window** input the number of minutes before the class session start time(s) the students can enter the virtual classroom.
-1. In the **Instructor Post-Class Launch Window** put the number of minutes after the class session end time(s) the instructor(s) can still enter the virtual classroom.
+1. In the **Instructor Post-Class Launch Window** input the number of minutes after the class session end time(s) the instructor(s) can still enter the virtual classroom.
-1. In the **Student Post-Class Launch Window** put the number of minutes after the class session end time(s) the students can still enter the virtual classroom.
+1. In the **Student Post-Class Launch Window** input the number of minutes after the class session end time(s) the students can still enter the virtual classroom.
 1. Continue setting up your class or click **Save** to commit the changes.

 ![](/tms/images/virtual-class-launch-windows.png)